Sparkling wine: top bubbles to try in 2025

 Moscato d’Asti and Asti Spumante are top sweet sparkling wines.
 Light and aromatic with low alcohol they’re perfect to consume with or replace dessert or casual sipping.
 Look for labels like “Doux” “if the bottle is French, “Dolce” if Italian or “Sweet” to find sweeter bubbly options that offer fruity and fragrant flavors with a refreshing finish, ideal for those who prefer sweetness.

 Unopened sparkling wines are best enjoyed within 1-2 years, while vintage or traditional method bottles (i.e. those for which the Champenoise method was used) can age up to 30 years.
-Non vintage bottles are best consumed between 4-5 years while vintage years evolve gracefully for 10-20 years.
+Non vintage bottles are best consumed between 4 and 5 years while vintage years evolve gracefully for 10 to 20 years.
 Some prestige top tier cuvées such as Dom Pérignon or Cristal with extended lees aging can develop beautifully even after 40-50 years with perfect storage conditions.
 Key factors in aging include the winemaking style, the quality of the vintage and above all the storage conditions.
 After opening, consume within 1-3 days for optimal freshness.
 Keep the bottle chilled and sealed tightly to preserve bubbles and maintain the wine’s vibrant character as long as possible.

 Absolutely!
 Sparkling wines generally have an alcohol content between 11% and 13%.
 Some lighter styles such as Moscato can have lower levels around 5% to 7%.
 To be certain about the alcohol percentage before pouring, always check the label.
 This helps you select the right sparkling wine for your preference and occasion.